wska/Hierarchical-JSON-maker/README.md

 # Hierarchical-JSON-maker
 A small python script that takes a csv file and converts it into a hierarchical JSON.
 The script is esentially a modified version of the Python script created by hettmett at https://github.com/hettmett/csv_to_json, with the key difference being that the last column of the CSV file is instead put into an attribute of the final set of children.
-This was done for the purpose of using the structure to create data visualizations structures based on hierarchical data such as sunburst or treemaps in modules such as D3.js.
+This was done for the purpose of using the scipt to create data visualizations structures based on hierarchical data such as sunburst or treemaps in modules such as D3.js.

 Example: I used data from https://www.gapminder.org/ to obtain some data about the world population in 2019 for a small visualization project.
 A small snippet of the CSV file after rearranging the columns could look like this: